ryouchinsa/ryouchinsa.github.io/export/README.md

 - [Export objects and attributes stats](https://rectlabel.com/export#export-objects-and-attributes-stats)

 # Export Create ML JSON file
-Annotation files are exported as an [Create ML JSON file](https://developer.apple.com/videos/play/wwdc2019/424/).
+Annotation files are exported as a [Create ML JSON file](https://developer.apple.com/videos/play/wwdc2019/424/).

 - Specify the split ratio "80/10/10" so that images are split into train, validation, and test sets.
 - For "Image size", images are resized, if "Image size" is empty, images are not resized.